NuGet 2.8 Release Notes

 Individual packages.config Files for Different Platforms

-When developing applications for multiple target platforms, it is common to have different project files for each of the respective build environments.
+When developing applications for multiple target platforms, it's common to have different project files for each of the respective build environments.
 It is also common to consume different NuGet packages in different project files, as packages have varying levels of support for different platforms.
 NuGet 2.8 provides improved support for this scenario by creating different

 packages.config files for different platform-specific project files.